Cody Bellinger Player Props: Cubs vs. Nationals

 Cody Bellinger At The Plate

-- He ranks 30th in batting average, 41st in on base percentage, and seventh in slugging among the qualifying hitters in MLB.
+- Among qualifying hitters in baseball, he ranks 34th in batting average, 39th in on-base percentage, and eighth in slugging.

-- Bellinger enters this game on a four-game hitting streak.
-During his last games, he's hitting .278 with two homers.
+- Bellinger will look to extend his five-game hitting streak.
+He's batting .316 with two homers in his last games.

-- He has gone deep in seven games this year (29.2%), leaving the park in 6.7% of his trips to the dish.
+- In 28.0% of his games this season, he has hit a long ball, and 6.4% of his trips to the dish.

-- In 58.3% of his games this season, Bellinger has notched at least one RBI.
-In three of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Bellinger has had an RBI in 14 games this season (56.0%), including three multi-RBI outings (12.0%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 17 games this season (70.8%), including multiple runs in five games.
+- In 18 of 25 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.